 Reflecting the interdisciplinary nature of modern biomedical research, the Indiana BioMedical Gateway (IBMG) program for PhD study at IU School of Medicine offers a first-year experience for all IU School of Medicine biomedical science PhD students studying on the Indianapolis campus.

 Strength in Diversity

-IU School of Medicine recognizes that the academic and scientific community benefits from diversity through the joint efforts of differing perspectives and backgrounds.
-Through programs such as Bridges to the Doctorate Initiative, Getting You into IU, Indiana University-HBCU STEM Initiative, and the Second Look Program—the Graduate Division recruits graduate students who bring diversity in background, outlook and interest—attributes that lead to a strong and productive working and learning environment.
+IU School of Medicine recognizes that the academic and scientific community benefits from diversity.
+Through programs such as Getting You into IU and the Second Look Program—the Graduate Division recruits students who bring diversity in background, outlook, and interest—attributes that lead to a strong and productive learning environment.
 IU School of Medicine welcomes graduate students from diverse backgrounds influenced by such factors as race, ethnicity, gender and gender identity, religion, socio-economic status, age, nationality, sexual orientation, disability, work style and other aspects of human attributes and behaviors.